Robert-van-Engelen/Forth500/manual.md

       loop body
     step +LOOP

 These words can only be used in colon definitions.
-Do-loops run from `start` to `limit`, but exclude the last iteration for `limit`.
+Do-loops run from the `start` to the `limit` values, excluding the last iteration for `limit`.
 The `DO` loop iterates at least once, even when `start` equals `limit`.
 The `?DO` loop does not iterate when `start` equals `limit`.
-The `+LOOP` word increments the internal loop counter by `step`, which may be negative.
+The `+LOOP` word increments the internal loop counter by `step`.
+The `step` size may be negative.

+Do-loops iterate as long as the internal counter is not equal to `limit`.
-Do-loops iterate forever when the internal counter never equals `limit`, even when the counter exceeds `limit`.
+Beware that this means that do-loops run forever when the internal counter never equals `limit`, even when the counter exceeds `limit`.

-The internal loop counter can be used in the loop as `I`.
+The internal loop counter value can be used in the loop as `I`.
 Likewise, the second outer loop counter is `J` and the third outer loop counter is `K`.
 These return undefined values when not used within do-loops.

-A do-loop body is exited with `LEAVE`.
+A do-loop body is exited prematurely with `LEAVE` and `?LEAVE`.
 The `?LEAVE` word pops the TOS and when nonzero leaves the do-loop, which is a shorthand for `IF LEAVE THEN`.

-When exiting from the current colon definition with `EXIT` from within a do-loop, first the `UNLOOP` word must be used to remove the loop control values from the return stack before `EXIT`:
+When exiting from the current colon definition with `EXIT` inside a do-loop, first the `UNLOOP` word must be used to remove the loop control values from the return stack before `EXIT`.

-Return stack operations `>R`, `R@` and `R>` cannot be used from outside a do-loop to the inside loop body, because the do-loop stores the loop counter and limit value on the return stack.
+Return stack operations `>R`, `R@` and `R>` cannot be used from outside a do-loop to the inside, because the do-loop stores the loop counter and limit value on the return stack.
 For example, `>R DO ...
 R@ ...
 LOOP R>` produces undefined values.

 The words `BEGIN` and `AGAIN` form a loop that never ends: